ethanchang235/WA_Perception/README.md

 pip install opencv-python numpy

 ### Usage
 To run the algorithm, modify the last line in the provided code to point to your input image.
-For example:

-python
-Copy code
-detect_path_boundaries("answer.png")  # Image path here
-Ensure that the specified image file exists in the same directory as the script The processed image will be saved as answer.png in the same directory.
+Ensure that the specified image file exists in the same directory as the script.
+The processed image will be saved as answer.png in the same directory.